A-Level Drama and Theatre Studies

 Students who study Drama typically can go onto the following:

-Industry: Students have gone on to work for a range of leading industries in theatre, lm and TV.
-Further Careers in Drama and Theatre Studies can include: journalism, production, publishing.
+- Industry: Students have gone on to work for a range of leading industries in theatre, film and TV.
+Further Careers in Drama and Theatre Studies can include: journalism, production and publishing.

 Ways to help my child succeed